 If your furnace smells like gas frequently, shut it down.
 If you know where your main gas supply valve is, shut that off too.
 Then contact the gas company and us for assistance.

 If your furnace smells like sewer, or rotten eggs, you’ll want to make sure you don’t have a gas leak.
 If you don’t, the problem could be with your sewer lines and not your furnace.
 This is especially true if it’s been very dry lately.

 If you think your sewer trap is dry, you can try putting some water down the floor drain in your basement.
 If that doesn’t fix the problem, you might have a sewer leak, so you’ll want to call a company that does sewer line repair.

 5. Furnace Smells Musty

 If your furnace smells musty, mold and mildew has likely been growing in it for a while.

 Your furnace works with air ducts to send warm air throughout your house.
 Mold can grow in the ductwork over time, especially if you live in a humid climate.
 You can eliminate the mold by having an HVAC technician do air duct cleaning.

 Trust Us with Your Furnace Repair Needs

 Trying to fix your heating and cooling system by yourself is hard.
 Your comfort is our number one priority at Appalachian Heating, so our pros are here to help you when you need us.
-When you need furnace repair in Mount Hope that you can depend on, call us at 304-707-0600.
+When you need furnace repair in Beckley and Mount Hope that you can depend on, call us at 304-707-0600.